- Learn the basics of DMX lighting control

 - Control up to 512 DMX Channels

-- Compatible with a wide range of 3rd Party Software (Check list) Open Source
+- Compatible with a wide range of 3rd Party Software (For a complete list please visit ENTTECs website) Open Source

 - Detailed control